 Isolated showers and storms possible Monday

-IF YOU HAVE PHOTOS or VIDEOS OF STORM DAMAGE OR REPORTS THAT YOU CAN SAFELY TAKE, PLEASE SEND THEM TO FOX19.COM/PICS.

-Monday may have a few morning showers, but much of the day is dry with partly cloudy skies.
-Isolated storms will fire up in the afternoon, but are not expected to be strong or severe.
-High temperatures will be in the lower 80s.
+CINCINNATI (WXIX) - This morning, be on the lookout for brief heavy downpours.
+Otherwise, , it will be a warm and humid morning under partly cloudy skies.
+Isolated storms will fire up in the afternoon but are not expected to be strong or severe.
+High temperatures will be in the low to mid 80s.

 Independence Day Tuesday will be dry under a mix of sun and clouds along with more humidity.
 Highs will be in the mid-to-upper 80s with feels like temperatures in the low 90s!
 Make sure you have ways to stay hydrated while grilling out or attending Fourth of July festivities!